 crucifixion.
 Pilate ordered Jesus death and Jesus was triumphant.
 Pilate

-was not a king; he was a procurator -- a type of governor.
-But he still
+was a procurator -- a type of king; he wielded

 match here -- only the suggestion of a tie-in.
 There is no

 record of Jesus having been married.
 However, some theologians have

 suggested that the miracle story in which he converts water into wine may